percona/pmm-doc/docs/setting-up/server/dbaas.md

 ### Cleaning up Kubernetes cluster

-1. You should delete all database clusters created, backups and restores.
+1. You should delete all database clusters, backups and restores.
 ```sh
 kubectl delete perconaxtradbclusterbackups.pxc.percona.com --all
 kubectl delete perconaxtradbclusters.pxc.percona.com --all